Franklin County State Airport: Facilities and aircraft

 Franklin County State Airport covers an area of 348 acre which contains one asphalt paved runway (1/19) measuring 3,000 x 60 ft (914 x 18 m).
 For the 12-month period ending August 31, 2009, the airport had 10,200 aircraft operations, an average of 28 per day: 93% general aviation, 7% military and <1% air taxi.
 There are 86 aircraft based at this airport: 90% single engine, 3% multi-engine, 1% helicopters and 6% ultralights.

 The airport was purchased by the State of Vermont and a new paved north-south runway was constructed in 1969.

 For the last 25 years the airport has been known for the odd and unique aircraft based there.

 Specializing in former Soviet Bloc aircraft, the FBO (Border Air Ltd.) has imported over 300 aircraft most notably the Yakovlev 52.

 The airport is home to EAA Chapter 613 providing all aviation enthusiasts education and community.

-A ramp extension is planned for FY2024 to connect to the ramp upgrade and expansion.

-A runway extension and upgrade was completed in FY2023.
+The airport is one of the busiest state airports in Vermont for general aviation.
+To accommodate increased traffic, a runway extension and upgrade was completed in FY2024.
+The runway was extended by 1,000 feet and widened by 15 feet.
+A ramp extension and upgrade also took place in FY2024.